Lake Superior Leadership Academy

 The Program Year

-The Academy consists of a day-long retreat in the Fall, nine topic-oriented seminars and a graduation program in the Spring.
+The Academy consists of a day-long retreat in the Fall, nine topic-oriented days throughout the year and a graduation program in the May.
 The retreat sets the stage for the programs which will include structured exercises exploring dynamics of our society, analysis of individual leadership and decision making styles and effective utilization of group process.
 The following sessions focus individually on a major area of community concern and explore the issue of leadership within the context of the day’s program.

 The Academy actively solicits applicants from all sectors of the community.
 Criteria for selection include demonstrated leadership skills, active involvement in the community, and a commitment to invest the time required by the program.
 A conscientious effort will be made to select participants who represent a cross-section of the community.
 This will guarantee that a diversity of perspectives will generate meaningful personal interaction and learn in the Leadership Program.

 Attendance is mandatory for Academy participants.
 Prospective participants who are unable to attend the retreat, the established sessions and graduation need not apply.